 There are many potential benefits of CBD oil that scientists are looking into – but for now, it is important to understand that cannabinoids from the cannabis plant work in different ways with the human body.

-Many cannabinoids are interesting to scientists because of their interaction with the endocannabinoid system, which controls a number of other major systems in our bodies.
+Many cannabinoids are interesting to scientists because of their interaction with the endocannabinoid system, which regulates a number of other major systems in our bodies, including:

 CBD is thought to interact with the CB1 brain receptor, a small protein that stimulates a cellular response within the brain and central nervous system.